-Many parents are all too familiar with this scenario: you send their children to daycare or school and they return home with a runny nose, cough, or fever.
+Many parents are all too familiar with this scenario: you send your children to daycare or school and they return home with a runny nose, cough, or fever.
 (In fact, many parents reading this are likely experiencing back-to-school colds right now.)
 The close quarters and shared spaces of educational environments make them hotspots for the spread of illnesses.
 But now, new research is shedding light on a solution that could help break this pattern: air purifiers.

 A recent study from Finland conducted as part of a pandemic prevention project offers promising news for parents and educators alike!
 The study, which took place in four daycares in Helsinki, found that air purifiers reduced illness among children by 18%, even in spaces with well-functioning ventilation systems.1 This groundbreaking research highlights the critical role air purifiers can play in protecting children from airborne pathogens, not just during pandemics but in day-to-day life.